mosip/mosip-infra/deployment/developer/README.md

 # MOSIP Single Machine Developer Installer

 The scripts here enable a developer to run MOSIP modules on a single machine with very low memory configuration.
 The module Jars are run directly without any containerization.
+The guide here assumes familiarity with Linux systems.

 ## Running the Installer